Vine (service): Successors

+Huddles

-Huddles (originally named "Byte", later Clash) is a successor to Vine created by a team led by Vine co-founder Dom Hofmann.
-Videos can last between two and six-and-a-half seconds and loop continuously.
+Huddles (originally named "Byte", later Clash) was a successor to Vine created by a team led by Vine co-founder Dom Hofmann.
+Videos could have lasted between two and six-and-a-half seconds and looped continuously.
 The launch had originally been planned for mid-2018.
 Reports from early 2018 showed that Hofmann had already started reaching out to social media personalities in hopes to secure viral content for the new platform.
 On May 4, 2018, Hofmann announced on the V2 community forums website and the official Twitter account that the project had been postponed indefinitely.
 On November 8, 2018, Hofmann announced the official name for 'V2' would be 'Byte', and that it was set for release in the spring of 2019.
 Byte underwent a closed beta period with community members from a Byte dedicated forum who were invited to test the app.
 Byte was officially launched on the iOS and Android stores on January 24, 2020.
 On January 26, 2021, Hofmann announced in the Byte forum that the app would be run by a company named Clash.
 Months later Byte was re-launched and renamed to Clash, which was eventually renamed again to Huddles.
 On May 3, 2023, Huddles announced its discontinuation as a standalone service via a series of tweets and a Medium blog post.
 The company began to remove the Huddles app from the Apple's App Store and Google Play Store in a phased manner, with the process commencing immediately upon announcement.

-diVine
+Divine

-On November 14, 2025, Jack Dorsey announced the beta release of diVine.
+On November 14, 2025, Jack Dorsey announced the beta release of Divine, built by Evan Henshaw-Plath.
 The app uses the same 6-second looping video format as Vine, and will restore 150,000 to 200,000 Vines from 60,000 creators acquired from Archive Team, a digital preservation group which saved the Vines before the app's shutdown in 2016.
 The app runs on the Nostr protocol.
 The team behind the app will also follow DMCA takedown requests from former Vine accounts, or provide their previous account with the videos to the end user.
-The app also uses Rabble, an AI detection technology from the Guardian Project, which will attempt to filter and remove videos with AI content.
+The app also uses Proofmode, an AI detection technology from the Guardian Project, which will attempt to filter and remove videos with AI content.

+As of April 29, 2026, Divine is available on Google Play and the App Store.
+It has been reported to host more than two million original Vine videos.